hasssan-hasssan/phoneBook/README.md

 # phoneBook
-This is a simple phone book project written with Django.
+This is a simple phone book project written by Django framework.
 If you like work on it to get better.